Photographic History of Table Mountain

 Aden Meinel at the 20-inch

-Getting back on the internet, I ‘googled’ “James B. Edson”, and got
+Going back on the internet, I ‘googled’ “James B. Edson”, and got

 several hits.
 One was the alumni

-retired, but there was an address
+retired, but there was an

 number had been disconnected.
-I called

-with a similar result . . ."no longer in
+with a similar result - "no

-few days later received a
+few days later received

-response with yet, another different address, but with no phone
+a response with yet, another different address, but with no phone

 number.
 The address also had

 retirement home.
-On the phone,
+On the phone, I

-I called information for Colorado Springs, but the operator said,
+called information for Colorado Springs, but the operator said,

-“absolutely can not do", when I
+“absolutely can not do," as I asked

-asked for a reverse address search to get a telephone number.
+for a reverse address search to get a telephone number.
 Now

 what?